 University of Arkansas for Medical Sciences

-Gloria Richard-Davis, MD, FACOG offers OB/GYN offers services at the University of Arkansas for Medical Sciences.
-She serves as the lead instructor for UAMS Culinary Medicine Program.
+Gloria Richard-Davis, MD, FACOG serves as the program director for UAMS Culinary Medicine Program. (culinarymedicine.uams.edu/)

-Her passion for culinary medicine grew out of her concern and focus on optimizing women’s health prior to conception for better pregnancy outcomes.
+Her passion for culinary medicine grew out of her concern and focus on optimizing women’s health prior to conception for better pregnancy outcomes and to improve pregnancy rates in women experiencing infertility.
 Her polycystic ovarian patients that struggle with obesity and glucose abnormalities was the catalyst that started her focus on culinary medicine.
 As an undergraduate student she studied nutrition at Harvard University and it was there she gained her understanding of the importance of nutrition’s impact on health.
-Her areas of research and active interest include menopausal health, polycystic ovarian syndrome, female sexual dysfunction, uterine fibroids, ovulation induction, reproductive disruptors, and assisted reproductive technologies.
+Her areas of research and active interest include health disparities, menopausal health, polycystic ovarian syndrome, female sexual dysfunction, uterine fibroids, ovulation induction, reproductive disruptors, and assisted reproductive technologies.
 She has authored over 50 peer-reviewed publications and a book on infertility entitled “Planning Parenthood: Strategies for Success in Fertility Assistance, Adoption, and Surrogacy.”

 Leah Sarris, RD, LDN, CCMS